 Now that you know how to remove mold from wood materials, doing the process yourself won’t be as intimidating.

-While it’s true that not all molding problems require the same solution, we assure you that being well aware of these methods will help your woodworking journey in the long run.
+While it’s true that not all molding problems require the same solution, I can assure you that being well aware of these methods will help your woodworking journey in the long run.
 After all, you’ll save time and money if you’re a resourceful woodworker.